Frank Cheshire: Early life and education

 Frank Cheshire was born Frank Walter Cheshire on 6 June 1896 in East Melbourne, Victoria.
 His parents were Thomas James Cheshire, a journalist, and his wife Eliza, formerly Napper, née Holland.
+Cheshire's education was spread between Blackburn State School, Balwyn State School, and Glenferrie State School.

 His first job was with the booksellers George Robertson & Co. in Elizabeth Street, Melbourne.
 In the same period he became active in the local Baptist church in the eastern Melbourne suburb of Canterbury where the family was now living.
 His Christian principles led him becoming a pacifist and declining to volunteer for service in the First World War.

 In the years 1916–18 he was involved with companies supplying schools with "stationery and materials".
 In 1918, following the death of his brother with the Australian military forces in France and at the prompting of friends, he volunteered for service with the First Australian Imperial Force but was rejected on medical grounds.

 During the 1920s Cheshire worked for Hutchinsons Booksellers Pty.
 Ltd., based in Little Collins Street, Melbourne, distributing educational supplies to "schools, newsagencies and bookshops".